haydenmurphey/fixtureflow/README.md

 ## Milestone 1

-Complete the assignment as specified on [the inter-section website](https://w3.cs.jmu.edu/cs343/f25/project/), but:

 # FIXTURE FLOW: A website to check your favorite soccer team’s schedule and scores

 **Team name:** Group Name (Hayden Murphey)